What is the BIOME?

 Share your work

 There will be several opportunities to share what you have been working on and learn more about your colleagues' projects in virtual sharing sessions.
-In "Posters & Beyond," we invite you to share about educational resources, projects, and programs that demonstrate ways to support students in building scientific worldviews.
-Materials can expand upon the BIOME subthemes of inclusive teaching practices, interdisciplinarity, and communicating science or any other topics that address supporting students in constructing their own scientific view of the world.
-The proposal application will open in April.
+We invite you to share about educational resources, projects, and programs that demonstrate ways to support students by building inclusive, diverse, equitable, and accessible communities in STEM classrooms.

 Fall Working Groups

 The fall working groups provide an opportunity to engage with like-minded colleagues and work through the challenges of implementing new ideas in the classroom based on participants’ interests.
 Working groups will form at the conclusion of the Summer Session and be facilitated by members of the BioQUEST communities.
 Working groups should plan to attend synchronous bi-weekly meetings, while working asynchronously on projects between meetings.

 It is important that all participants are able to commit to the full professional development experience which includes:

 - BIOME - Virtual Week 1: July 10-14